 6. Send an Introduction Announcement to the Company

-the same page and guarantee a warm welcome.
 The email should include the new hire’s name, their role in the company, their picture, and some background information on their past experiences.

 Another pleasant thing to include is an interesting fact about them that could be a great conversation starter.
 For example, if your new hire plays the drums, including that in the email may spark the interest of other team members and enhance their welcome experience.
 If you asked for a summary and fun facts back when you sent your new hire a preview email, this will be an easy step.